When Your Buyer Requests Home Inspection Repairs

 Final Thoughts On Home Inspection Repair Requests

-There is no right or wrong way to handle your buyer’s request for home inspection repairs after the fact.
-What are reasonable or unreasonable repair requests can be very subjective.
-As the seller, you need to decide what repairs you may consider taking on and which are deal breakers.
+There is no right or wrong way to handle your buyer’s request for post-inspection repairs.
+What is considered a reasonable or unreasonable repair request can be very subjective.
+As the seller, you need to decide which repairs you will take on and which are deal breakers.

 Take the time upfront and consider a pre-listing inspection.
 Consider doing any nuisance repairs.
-And, a detailed seller’s disclosure can prevent a lot of nuisance requests from surfacing in the first place.
+And a detailed seller’s disclosure can prevent many nuisance requests from arising in the first place.

 Rely On Your Agent for Guidance